Sorry To Break It To You, But These 7 Hair Products Are A Scam

 Do thickening shampoos increase hair growth?

 "I've never experienced a shampoo that meaningfully thickens or speeds up the rate at which hair grows," says Tom Smith, a hairstylist, trend forecaster and an expert in hair health.
-He suggests that if a shampoo were to enhance hair growth, it would have to be considered a drug, such as minoxidil (the only FDA-approved topical treatment for hair loss).
-This is sold over the counter and doesn't require a prescription.
+He suggests that if a shampoo were to enhance hair growth, it would have to be considered a drug, such as minoxidil (the only FDA-approved topical treatment for hair loss in the US).
 "Thickening claims typically come from a physical coating of the hair strand," adds Smith, "which genuinely helps some people feel as though their hair has more bulk."

+Proudman agrees that any effects will be purely cosmetic.
+She has performed clinical trials with volumising shampoos which deposit proteins such as wheat or soya onto the hair.
+"They wrap around the outside to give the actual individual hairs an increase in diameter, which makes it look and feel thicker," says Proudman.
+But what thickening products can't do is increase hair growth or give you more hair on your head.
+"Hair has a growth cycle, which you inherit as part of your genetics," explains Proudman.
+"Half to a centimetre of growth a month is average for 80% of people, though some will experience less and some may experience slightly more.
+Nothing you wash your hair with, or put on it, will change that.
+It's genetics."

+Smith adds that while thickening hair products have their benefits, too much of a "good thing" can leave hair feeling heavy, tangled or hard to manage.
+As such, don't be afraid of shampoos with sulphates, as they will lift away product buildup quickly and effectively.
+Try The Ordinary Sulphate 4% Cleanser for Body and Hair, $14, which contains gentle sodium laureth sulfate to cleanse hair thoroughly.

 AdvertisementADVERTISEMENT